diyscif/diyscif/scif-thesis.md

 #### Technical Security Countermeasures

 The construction phase involves many different parties and material suppliers.
-It is almost impossible to defend against threats accross the entire supply chain.
+It is almost impossible to defend against threats across the entire supply chain.
 Monitoring and inspection measures are only able to completely prevent the most primitive attacks.
 They merely serve to make advanced attacks more difficult.
 Therefore, a [_Technical Surveillance Countermeasure (TSCM)